 - We want to make applying for a grant as simple as possible.
 People who are doing important community-building work shouldn’t have to jump through tons of hoops to apply for funding.
 Our grant application is intentionally short and sweet.

-We give grants of up to $5,000.
-Since our first grant round in August 2011, we have granted $483,500 to 133 grassroots social justice organizations/projects led by people of color in DC.
+We give grants of up to $5,000 to individual organizations and up to $15,000 per coalition (groups of 3 or more working together).
+Since our first grant round in August 2011, we have made 318 grants, totaling $935,877, to grassroots social justice organizations/projects led by people of color in DC.